leahc6/music-store-sales-analysis/README.md

 ### 🔍Key Insights
 - **The top 10 artists collectively account for over 30% of total revenue.** Iron Maiden, U2 and Metallica rank among the highest-earning artists; however, no individual artist dominates overall revenue.
-- **Album revenue is evenly distributed,** with the top five albums contributing a similar share of revenue.
+- **Album revenue is evenly distributed,** with the top 5 albums contributing a similar share of revenue.
 No single album stands out as a major outlier in total revenue.
-- **Rock is the strongest genre across all five years.** It consistently outperforms other genres by revenue generated.
-While Latin, Metal, Alternative & Punk and Jazz are among the top five genres by revenue, they remain significantly smaller in their yearly performance compared to Rock.
-These five genres are also the most popular in terms of total orders.
+- **Rock is the strongest genre across all 5 years.** It consistently outperforms other genres by revenue generated.
+While Latin, Metal, Alternative & Punk and Jazz are among the top 5 genres by revenue, they remain significantly smaller in their yearly performance compared to Rock.
+These 5 genres are also the most popular in terms of total orders.
 - **Revenue does not always follow a consistent seasonal pattern.** However, peaks often occur between May and July, while the lowest-performing months tend to fall between September and December.
-- **The USA and Canada have the highest number of customers.** Together they represent 36% of the customer base, with customers in these markets placing an average of 7 orders each.
+- **The USA and Canada have the highest number of customers.** Together they represent 36% of the customer base and have an average of 7 orders per customer.
 European countries also account for a large share of customers compared with other regions.
-- **Customer value is consistent across the dataset.** The average customer places seven orders, while spending approximately €39 per order.
+- **Customer value is consistent across the dataset.** The average customer places 7 orders, while spending approximately €39 per order.
 Customer retention is particularly strong, with 100% of customers making repeat purchases.
 There are no major outliers in spend or order volume, indicating a stable purchasing behaviour.

 ### 💡Business Recommendations
 **1. Expand the customer base in high-performing regions**
-With only 59 customers in five years, increasing brand awareness is essential for long-term growth.
+With only 59 customers in 5 years, increasing brand awareness is essential for long-term growth.
 Targeted marketing campaigns in top-performing markets, such as the USA and Canada, would attract new customers and accelerate growth.

 **2. Leverage strong customer retention to drive insight and customer growth**
 Repeat purchasing behaviour is excellent, indicating customer satisfaction with the store’s products and services.
 Conducting a short customer survey would help to understand what drives retention and where improvements could be made.
 Introducing referral incentives to loyal customers could help to expand the customer base.